Frequently asked questions

 If you experience illness or any other circumstances that adversely affect your Extension Program studies you can apply for special consideration from the University.
 You may be granted an extension of time to complete a piece of assessment or be allowed to sit an exam at a different time.

-Students with a disability or long-term medical condition may be eligible for assistance from the University’s Disability Liaison service.
+Students with a disability or long-term medical condition may be eligible for assistance from the University’s Student Equity and Disability Support service.
 Please contact the Extension Program office for more information.

 What if I withdraw or fail?

 Students who withdraw from the Extension Program will not experience any disadvantage when subsequently applying to study at the University of Melbourne or at any other tertiary institution.

 Students who wish to withdraw must formally notify the University using the online withdrawal form.
 Students who fail an Extension Program subject will be automatically withdrawn from the program without penalty.

 A student who withdraws from or fails to satisfactorily complete the prerequisite or preparatory VCE subject/s (where they are completing this alongside their Extension studies, during Year 12) will not be eligible for an increment in their ATAR calculation, regardless of their performance in their Extension Program studies.

 Can I gain credit for Extension Program studies and use this towards a University of Melbourne undergraduate degree?

 Students who successfully complete subject areas as part of the Extension Program and subsequently enrol in a University of Melbourne undergraduate course may be granted credit for that study, if the completed subjects can be taken as part of the chosen degree.

 Being granted credit provides the option of accelerating through a course, or of having a slightly lighter study load at some stage during the degree.
 Alternatively, students may decide not to receive credit but instead obtain an exemption from a subject which gives time to take additional subjects and thus gain a broader degree.